psychopy/psychopy/docs/source/buildercomponent.rst

 Builder components are auto-detected and displayed to the experimenter as icons (builder, right panel).
 This makes it straightforward to add new ones.

-To get started, clone psychopy from github, and start a feature branch for the development of this component.
+To get started, make a new feature branch for the development of this component (using git).
+(This assumes that you have git and have already cloned psychopy from github for development.)

 You'll mainly be working in the directory .../psychopy/app/builder/components/.
 Take a look at several existing components (such as 'patch.py'), and key files including '_base.py' and '_visual.py'.